 Umeå Arctic Forum is a good and important step in the right direction

 Erik Bergkvist (S) also participated.
-As a former regional councilor in Region Västerbotten, and current member of the European Parliament, he has experience from both the local and global perspective.
+As a former regional counsellor in Region Västerbotten, and current member of the European Parliament, he has experience from both the local and global perspective.
 He also wanted to emphasize the importance of local connection.

 What is happening in our regions affects the unity in a very important way, without local work there could be no development at national or EU level, he says.